microprediction/building_an_open_ai_network/docs/self_review.md

 imposters preciding over their precious protectionist pyramids of pricy people, once a population of Python-powered predators achieves production power parity and pricks probabilistic pomposity.

-Well, I suppose it is more likely than someone finding a use for blockchain or factoring 42 on a quantum computer.
-Though I fear the book might sell about as many copies as there are contributors to the project, leading to a collapse in the secondary market and a forecasting regime change that would leave even the most nimble prediction supply chain in disarray.
+It is more likely than someone finding a use for blockchain or factoring 42 on a quantum computer, though it is also possible that the book sells about as many copies as there are contributors to the project, leading to a collapse in the secondary market and a forecasting regime change that would leave the most nimble microprediction supply chain in disarray.

 Either way, the ratio of accuracy to cost of this book will eventually be hard to beat.